pranjalpokharel7/pranjalpokharel7.github.io/content/about-resume/resume.md

 - Secondary: Palungtar-2, Gorkha
 - Temporary: Pulchowk, Lalitpur

 **Email:**
 - pranjalpokharel007@gmail.com
 - 075bct061.pranjal@pcampus.edu.np
+- legacymodex86@protonmail.com (for Mr. Stallman)

 ---
 ### Skills and Experiences

 #### Relevant Skills:
-- Programming Languages - intermediate in Python, C++, C and JavaScript
+- Programming Languages - intermediate in Python, C++, C and JavaScript, beginner in Go and Dart
-- Novice to intermediate skills in Web Development (front-end) using HTML5, CSS3, JavaScript, SASS, Flask, React.
 - Intermediate skills in Graphic Design/Digital Art using Adobe Illustrator/Photoshop
+- Novice to intermediate skills in Web Development using HTML5, CSS3, JavaScript, SASS, Flask, React.
+- Beginner in app development through Flutter + Dart.
+- Good expereince in working with the Linux development environment including system calls, networking, job management and shell scripting.
 - Excellent content writing/documentation skills (English)
-- Others: LaTex, Figma, Git.
+- Others: LaTex, Figma (prototyping), Git.

 #### Work Experince:
 - Worked as a **Front End Developer** at **[Clamphook](https://clamphook.com/)**, an online entrance preparation website.
-- Worked as a **Graphic Designer** in the **LOCUS 2020 Designer's Group** for LOCUS 2020, Pulchowk Campus.
+- Worked as a **Graphic Designer** in the **LOCUS Design Team** for LOCUS 2020 and LOCUS 2021, Pulchowk Campus.
 - Worked as the **Event Coverage Head** of **The Zerone 2020**, an annual tech magazine of Pulchowk Campus covering different tech events within the campus.

 #### Highlighted Projects: